List of Naruto video games

-Naruto video games have appeared for various consoles from Nintendo, Sony and Microsoft, based on Masashi Kishimoto's manga and anime.
+Naruto video games have appeared for various consoles, PC and mobiles from Nintendo, Sony, Microsoft, Apple and Google, based on Masashi Kishimoto's manga and anime.
 Most of them are fighting games in which the player directly controls one of a roster of various characters as featured in the series' Parts I and II.
 The player pits their character against another character controlled by the game's AI or by another player, depending on the mode the player is in.
 The objective is to reduce the opponent's health to zero using basic attacks and special techniques unique to each character derived from techniques they use in the Naruto anime or manga.
 The first Naruto video game was Naruto: Konoha Ninpōchō, which was released in Japan on March 27, 2003, for the WonderSwan Color.
 Most Naruto video games have been released only in Japan.
 The first games released outside Japan were the Naruto: Gekitou Ninja Taisen series and the Naruto: Saikyou Ninja Daikesshu series, released in North America under the titles of Naruto: Clash of Ninja and Naruto: Ninja Council.

 In 2025, Bandai Namco announced that Naruto video games have sold over 37.86 million copies worldwide.